 There are endless possibilities for business ideas which could be implemented in a foreign country.
 Some might choose to create a new product or brand, while others might prefer to start a franchise business.

-The idea of a franchise may be a safer options for those who intend to rely on a reputable brand name while enjoying the benefits of investing in the populous, vibrant nation of Indonesia.
-Indeed, Indonesia represents an ideal territory to apply the franchise business model: made up by a young, digitally savvy population with a growing middle-class, the country needs more and more foreign investors to expand even further.
+The idea of a franchise may be a safer option for those who intend to rely on a reputable brand name while enjoying the benefits of investing in the populous, vibrant nation of Indonesia.
+Indeed, Indonesia represents an ideal nation for the franchise business model: it has a young, digitally savvy population with a growing middle class.
+Thus, the country needs more foreign investors for further business growth.

-As most business plans, franchise businesses in Indonesia still need to go through significant bureaucratic procedures and complex laws that regulate this type of investment.
-Said that, investing time and finances into running a franchise business in Indonesia as a foreigner is not impossible, it just takes preparation and knowledge of the various steps to take.
+As is the cases with all other types of business, franchise businesses in Indonesia still need to go through significant bureaucratic procedures and complex laws that regulate this type of investment.
+Investing time and finances into running a franchise business in Indonesia as a foreigner is not impossible.
+Those who choose to do so require proper preparation and knowledge of the various steps to be taken.

-In Indonesia, both the franchisor and the franchisee can be individuals or legal entities, resident or non-resident (this varies depending on the entity registration and location).
-Franchisors can rely on sub-franchisors (resident or non-resident) to run their business in pre-determined location.
-Neither franchisors nor franchisees need to undergo trials or belong to Indonesian business organisations to be operative in Indonesia.
+In Indonesia, both the franchisor and the franchisee can be either individuals or legal entities and either residents or non-residents (this varies depending on the entity registration and location).
+Franchisors can rely on sub-franchisors (resident or non-resident) to run their business in a pre-determined location.
+Neither franchisors nor franchisees need to undergo trials or belong to Indonesian business organizations to operate a business in Indonesia.